elledevelope/sfcookbook-projet-fil-rouge-symfony-php/README.md

 ## Overview

 This project is a web application developed using Symfony and PHP, designed to serve as a "Cookbook" where registered users can perform CRUD operations on recipes.
-The website includes user authentication, role-based access control with an admin role, and AJAX functionality for registered users to add recipes to their favorites.
-The design is responsive, ensuring a seamless user experience across various devices.
+The website includes user authentication, role-based access control with an admin role, and CRUD for recipes. <!-- AJAX functionality for registered users to add recipes to their favorites --> The design is responsive, ensuring a seamless user experience across various devices.

 ## Table of contents